-- Members are welcome to post for general feedback, tips or advice on things like blogs, vlogs or working from home, but please don’t promote
+- Members are welcome to post for general feedback, tips or advice on things like blogs, vlogs or working from home, but please don’t promote.

 - Please don’t promote or recruit to other websites, forums or other social networking groups.

-- Please don’t promote in your signature.
+- Please don’t promote in your profile.